RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/data.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

----
-layout: classic-docs
-title: REGARDS UI data
-short-title: Data
----

 # Data management in REGARDS UI

-REGARDS front uses [Redux](http://redux.js.org/) to centralize and manage data.
+REGARDS frontend uses [Redux](http://redux.js.org/) to centralize and manage data.
 It also setups some middlewares above it, discuss later on.
 One of those middleware, [Redux API middleware]((https://www.npmjs.com/package/redux-api-middleware), is transforming Redux actions holding a `RSAA` field into network request.
 Those actions define indeed 3 actions, that will be reduced normally by the reducer:
 * \*_REQUEST: A request action.
 It is the action that gets really progated when dispatching an RSAA action.
 REGARDS reducers will, most of the time, mark the data `fetching`.
 * \*_SUCESS: A request success action.
 It is propagated by the API middleware.
 REGARDS reducers will, most of the time, mark the data `no longer fetching` and store fetching results.
 * \*_FAILURE: A request failure action.
 It is propagated by the API middleware.
 REGARDS reducers will, most of the time, mark the data `no longer fetching and in error` and store error data.